uriel1998/weather.sh/README.md

 _Note: It is **STRONGLY** recommended to use the City ID from OpenWeatherMap instead of a city name.
 Instructions on finding your city's City ID [here](https://www.dmopress.com/openweathermap-howto/) ._

+### Calling from Conky

+I have a single line config for my secondary screen with the weather config in it:

+`Now: ${execi 300 weather.sh -y} Forecast: ${execi 300 forecast.sh -y}`

+The conky output is currently limited via code to just the next five outputs.

 ## 5. Todo